Ingram Wilcox: Fifteen to One

-Wilcox appeared on Fifteen to One in both 1995 and 1996, including two grand finals, and was a witness to an outtake where host William G. Stewart dropped his question cards whilst explaining the rules of the first round in 1995.
+Wilcox appeared on Fifteen to One in both 1995 and 1996, including two grand finals.
+In his 1995 appearance, Wilcox was a witness to an outtake where host William G. Stewart dropped his question cards whilst explaining the rules of the first round.

 Who Wants to Be A Millionaire?

-In two appearances of Who Wants to Be a Millionaire? (broadcast on 5 June 2004 and 11 June 2005) Wilcox reached the "Fastest Finger First" stage but did not progress any further.
+In two appearances of Who Wants to Be a Millionaire? (broadcast on 5 June 2004 and 11 June 2005), Wilcox reached the "Fastest Finger First" stage but did not progress any further.

 On 23 September 2006, Wilcox became the fifth person to win the £1,000,000 jackpot on the show.
-When he reached the one million pound question, despite using all of his lifelines by the £32,000 question.
+He managed to reach the million pound question despite having used all of his lifelines by the £32,000 question.
 His final question was "Which boxer was famous for striking the gong in the introduction to J. Arthur Rank films?"
 He correctly chose Bombardier Billy Wells to win the prize money.

 Personal life

 Wilcox grew up in London, but lived in Bath for 30 years.
-He is a father of five and has worked in the civil service for most of his life, having previously worked in illustration of educational books.
-He is the son of the painter Leslie Arthur Wilcox and brother of photographer William Wilcox.
+He worked in the civil service for most of his life, having previously worked in book illustration.
+He is a father of five, the son of the painter Leslie Arthur Wilcox, and brother of photographer William Wilcox.

 In 2007, Wilcox moved to the South of France where he currently resides with his wife.